huggingface/dataset-viewer/services/api/README.md

 Responses:

-- `200`: JSON content which the queue content, by status, with the following structure:
+- `200`: JSON content with the jobs by queue and status, with the following structure:

 ```json
 {